-A gluten-free vegan melomakarona recipe perfect for the holiday season.
-You’d never know these Greek Christmas cookies are made with healthy whole foods!
+A melomakarona recipe perfect for the holiday season.
+You’d never know these Greek Christmas cookies are gluten-free and vegan!

 This recipe was originally published on 12/23/13